tobioffice/quartz/content/How I Built an AI Chatbot That Knows Everything About Me.md

 </div>
 ```

+### Example Interactions

+Here are some real conversations with my AI assistant:

+Q: "What tech stack do you use for your projects?"
+A: "I primarily work with Next.js, TypeScript, and Node.js.
+For example, in my recent portfolio rebuild, I used Next.js 13 with App Router, TailwindCSS for styling, and ChromaDB for vector storage..."

+Q: "Tell me about your experience with RAG implementations"
+A: "I have hands-on experience implementing RAG (Retrieval-Augmented Generation) systems, as demonstrated in this very chatbot.
+I used ChromaDB for vector storage, Google's Gemini model for processing, and..."

+Q: "What are your thoughts on AI in web development?"
+A: "Based on my blog posts and projects, I see AI as a powerful tool for enhancing developer productivity..."

 ### 4. the final workflow 🎉
 1. The user sends a message to Tobi Support.
 2. Tobi Support performs a similarity search on the vector database containing all blog content.
 3. The retrieved relevant information is attached as context to the user’s message.
 4. This enriched message, along with the conversation history, is forwarded to the AI model.
 5. The AI model generates a response, which Tobi Support then displays on the user interface.